-In the on-going feud (let’s face it that is what it is) between low carb and low fat diets protein has been largely neglected.
+In the on-going feud (let’s face it that is what it is) between low carb and low fat diets, protein has been largely neglected.
 Well, in a way most have seen protein intake as a positive, muscle building, fat reducing thing that is either positive or benign.
-Certainly high protein consumption appears to be one of the factors that leads to weight loss, irrespective of carbohydrate or fat intake.
-The caution has always rather been around whether there was large amount of saturated fat attached to the protein!
+Certainly, high protein consumption appears to be one of the factors that lead to weight loss, irrespective of carbohydrate or fat intake.
+The caution has always rather been around whether there was a large amount of saturated fat attached to the protein!

 It now appears though that protein – in the amounts that we tend to ingest it – might not be that safe after all.
 Certainly not for people under 65!